Every team working together to meet ambitious goals needs to answer the following questions:

 Enable the capacity report

-To use the capacity report, first you need to enable capacity planning in your workspace by navigating to Settings ⚙️> Workspace > Configure > Planning.
+To use the capacity report, first you need to enable capacity planning in your workspace by navigating to Settings ⚙️> Workspace > Capacity planning.
+You will need to be an owner of your workspace to enable the capacity report, though users with any permissions level can use it.

-Capacity planning in Aha! lets you select Time or Story points as your default units.
+Capacity planning in Aha! lets you select Time or Story points as your default Units for estimates.
 To use the capacity report, select Time.
-Click Update workspace configuration to save your settings.
+Click Update configuration to save your settings.

 After you enable capacity planning, customize your menu navigation to enable the capacity report.
 Once done, you will see the option to select the capacity report in Roadmaps > Capacity.